-Code: the number one obstacles to scalability in the platform age
+Code: the biggest obstacle to scalability in the platform age of technology

 Why legacy code is the obstacle to scalability?